 Apex Mining’s main project is the Maco mine (formerly known as Masara), located on the island of Mindanao.
 Apex has been operating for 40 years and saw its mining income increase by 21 percent year-on-year in 2018.
-It attributes its success to improved operations at Maco — it produced 32,334 ounces of gold in the first half of 2018, up from 29,419 ounces over the same period the previous year.
+It attributes its success to improved operations at Maco — it produced 70,564 ounces ounces of gold last year, its highest annual output to date.

 Medusa Mining operates in the Philippines through its subsidiary Philsaga Mining.
-The company’s Co-O project is situated on the southern island of Mindanao and produced 95,705 ounces of gold in the 2018 Australian fiscal year; that’s a 19-percent increase over the previous year.
-The company also reported revenues of US$124.6 million for the period, representing a 24-percent rise compared with 2017.
+The company’s Co-O project is situated on the southern island of Mindanao and produced 102,500 ounces of gold for its financial year ended June 30, 2019.
+The company also reported revenues of US$129.6 million for the period, representing a 4 percent rise year-on-year.